 How to Use a Projector with a Mac?

-As you might have noticed, Macs are slowly phasing out HDMI ports, in favor of USB-C ports.
+As you might have noticed, Macs are slowly phasing out HDMI ports, in favour of USB-C ports.
 To connect a projector to a Mac you will need either a USB-C to HDMI adapter or a USB-C hub that has an HDMI port.

 There are plenty of hubs on the market, and most third-party ones work the same as official hubs.
 These hubs can add a wide selection of new ports, such as SD-Card slots, USB ports, HDMI, VGA, and many others.